jscud/gristvm/docs/op-codes.md

 2 Followed by two parameters
 1. A byte numbering the register to receive the copied value.
 2. A byte for the register whose value should be copied.

+### 3 - XOR

+Performs xor on the destination register using the value in the source register.

+3 followed by two parameters
+1. A byte numbering the register to receive the xored value.
+2. A byte for the register whose value should be xored with the first register.